 Until 1 January 2020, Dutch law requires "large Dutch companies" (see above for the explanation of this term) to pursue a policy of having at least 30% of the seats on both the management board and supervisory board held by men and at least 30% of the seats on the management board and supervisory board held by women, each to the extent these seats are held by natural persons.
 Under Dutch law, this is referred to as a well-balanced allocation of seats.
-This allocation of seats needed to be taken into account in connection with: (i) the appointment, or nomination for the appointment, of managing directors and supervisory directors; (ii) drafting the criteria for the size and composition of the management board and supervisory board, as well as the designation, appointment, recommendation and nomination for appointment of supervisory directors; and (iii) drafting the criteria for the supervisory directors.
+This allocation of seats needed to be taken into account in connection with: (i) the appointment, or nomination for the appointment, of managing directors and supervisory board, as well as the designation, appointment, recommendation and nomination for appointment of supervisory directors; and (iii) drafting the criteria for the supervisory directors.
 If a Dutch large company does not comply with the gender diversity rules, it is required to explain in its management report (i) why the seats were not allocated in a well-balanced manner, (ii) how it had attempted to achieve a well-balanced allocation and (iii) how it aims to achieve a well-balanced allocation in the future.